overington/dissertation-scattering-amplitudes/dissertation/chapters/20-elements-lorenz-group.md

 # Elements of the Lorentz group

-Here we will introduce some basic concepts: Groups, Algebras and Representations of the Lorenz Group
+Here we will introduce some basic concepts: Groups, Algebras and Representations of the Lorentz Group

 ## Moving Beyond Galilean Relativity